aminnairi/nuxt-ssr-algolia-test/README.md

 # nuxt-ssr-algolia-test

-Test for Algolia with Nuxt server-side rendering.
+Test for Algolia with Nuxt server-side rendering with advanced routing.

 ## Requirements